prometheus/prometheus/docs/querying/api.md

 ## TSDB Admin APIs
 These are APIs that expose database functionalities for the advanced user.
 These APIs are not enabled unless the `--web.enable-admin-api` is set.

-We also expose a gRPC API whose definition can be found [here](https://github.com/prometheus/prometheus/blob/master/prompb/rpc.proto).
-This is experimental and might change in the future.

 ### Snapshot
 Snapshot creates a snapshot of all current data into `snapshots/<datetime>-<rand>` under the TSDB's data directory and returns the directory as response.
 It will optionally skip snapshotting data that is only present in the head block, and which has not yet been compacted to disk.